Wednesday, October 9, 2024

 - So follow with me.
 I say to the restaurant manager: Israel is waging war in response to an invasion, with comparatively speaking low ratio of civilian to soldiers deaths.
 The Palestinians have repeatedly stated they want to kill all Jews.
 Their war doesn't end until all are dead.
 The Israelis' war ends when the security it seeks is obtained.
 One side seeks peace, the other only war.
 There is no equivalence between sides, like in a feud cycle each act is justified in compensating for a previous act of compensation.

-- The Jews are the ones who are sadistic, perverse, keeping the Palestinians in an open air prison.
+- The Jews, he says, are the ones who are sadistic, perverse, keeping the Palestinians in an open air prison.

 - Egypt has a border with Gaza not controlled by Israel.
 What kind of prison has an open door?